ryanongwx/tp/docs/DeveloperGuide.md

 #### Proposed Enhancement

+Modify the way panels create new person card entries.
+This could involve creating new lists to keep track of the patient index and update commands associated with the Pinned Patients and Patient Being Viewed.

 ## Appendix: Effort

 This appendix aims to an insight into the total effort that went into the development of Medbook.